akshaya249/CodeAlpha_credit_scoring_mode1/README.md

 ## How to Use the Model:
 1. Load the model using joblib or pickle.
 2. Preprocess new input data in the same way as the training data.
-3. Use the model's predict() method to make predictions on new data.
+3. Use the model's predict() method to make predictions on new data